How to beat bloating: the research

-70% of people suffer from bloating, and more than 50% do so regularly.
+In our latest survey of members of the public and customers, 70% of people said they suffer from bloating, and more than 50% do so regularly.
 Why?
 Poor dietary choices, food intolerances, stress, hormone changes, IBS, constipation – these and other factors can all cause bloating.
-Our survey of over 800 men and women, including over 250 users of our acclaimed Debloat & Detox, reveals who suffers from bloating, the common food intolerances, the impact of bloating, and the best tips to ‘beat the bloat’.
+Our survey of over 800 men and women, including 251 people who take Debloat & Detox, reveals who suffers from bloating, the common food intolerances, the impact of bloating, and tips to ‘beat the bloat’.

 What age does bloating start?

-Whilst nearly a third of people suffer from bloating as teenagers and in their 20s, the number of people suffering from bloating rises markedly among those in their 30s and is highest among those in their 40s.
+Whilst a third of 811 people in our customer survey said they suffer from bloating as teenagers and in their 20s, the proportion of people suffering from bloating rises markedly among those in their 30s and 40s, with more than half saying they suffered from bloating.

 Top 10 effects of bloating